Do Go On - 337 - The History of April Fools Day

 We may as well do a podcast.

-Who's heard the podcast before?
+Oh, who's heard the podcast before?

 Who hasn't heard the podcast before?

-That's okay
+That's okay.

 Was that the boy?

-That was the boy
+That was the boy.

-Thank you little boy
+Thank you, little boy.

-Thanks for coming boy
+Thanks for coming, boy.

-Thanks for taking a chance on us
+Thanks for taking a chance on us.

-And we won't pick on you
+And we won't pick on you,

-Other than Most of the night.
+but other than most of the night.

-Nah, nah, nah, you'll be right.
+Nah, no, no, no, you'll be right.

 Help me.